 Given the size of the Redmond giant, it already has substantial space interests.
 It has worked alongside NASA’s JPL and Inmarsat, and operates the increasingly influential Azure data centre network.

 Like the other big data players, Amazon’s enormous AWS operation would benefit from the colossal amounts of information space exploration would produce.
 It’s late to the broadband constellation party, but has already started building ground station facilities.
-Aside from this, many may already know that Amazon’s stock performance is already funding Jeff Bezos’ own space venture, Blue Origin.
+Aside from this, Amazon’s stock performance is already funding Jeff Bezos’ own space venture, Blue Origin.
 Similarly to the company below, its CEO’s connections may provide future synergies.

 Applied Graphene Materials (£AGM)